 Remember, most organisations have the scope to offer permanent roles once the holiday season is over.
 If you do a great job, you have pushed your way through the first step of securing a more permanent role.

-Hopefully now you are well-prepared and ready to ace your Christmas casual interviews.
+Hopefully, you are now well-prepared and ready to ace your Christmas casual interviews.
 Good luck!